jonathanschuchart/eager/README.md

 - data split:
   In order to run the experiments on the shallow datasets, run `split_datasets.py`.
-  This will create a 5-fold 7-2-1 split of the data in accordance with the OpenEA format.
+  This will create a 5-fold 7-2-1 split of the non-OpenEA datasets in accordance with the OpenEA format.

 ## How to run
 Simply running `python main.py` will replicate all experiments mentioned in the paper.